 With the new model, Ford has catered to the drag racing crowd, whereas previous Cobras tilted to road racer.
 The GT500 is heavier than other models, owing largely to the iron 86.4 engine in place of the aluminum 4.6 engine in previous years (except for 2003-2004, which had the iron 4.6).
 The previous body’s IRS package is generally considered weaker than the solid rear end which is thus better suited to drag racing abuse.
 On smooth pavement the solid rear end actually performs better than the IRS, which is mainly suited to uneven surfaces.
 The GT500 also has a larger set of 18″ wheels, bigger brakes, and larger sway bars to accommodate the larger, heavier engine.

 Though the Ford Mustang SVT Cobra is no longer in production, Decatur and Springfield performance car enthusiasts continue to seek it out.
-If you’re on the hunt for a Mustang SVT Cobra for sale, Anderson Ford of Clinton can help.
+If you’re on the hunt for a Mustang SVT Cobra for sale, Anderson Ford can help.
 Be sure to check out our used inventory on a regular basis, and don’t hesitate to contact us to inquire about a pre-owend Mustang Cobra for sale – we’d be happy to help you get behind the wheel of this iconic Mustang model!